 Recently, the financial services industry has come under scrutiny for hidden and unexplained costs.
-These fees are not only unfortunate, but are also besmirching the reputation and integrity of the industry.
-In order for financial planning to become a respected profession, we need complete transparency of fees.
+These fees are not only unfortunate but are also besmirching the reputation and integrity of the industry.
+For financial planning to become a respected profession, we need complete transparency of fees.
 In other words, NO HIDDEN FEES, NO UNDISCLOSED COMMISSIONS, and NO UNEXPLAINED COSTS.
 Advisor fees should be clearly communicated to clients so that they can make informed decisions with their money.
 This post will explain how advisors are typically compensated.

-Fee-Only Advisors are the only advisors that are paid STRICTLY by the client, therefore eliminating many conflicts of interest, and introducing objectivity.
-Fee-only advisors can be compensated a few different ways:
+Fee-Only Advisors are the only advisors that are paid STRICTLY by the client, therefore eliminating many conflicts of interest and introducing objectivity.
+Fee-only advisors can be compensated in a few different ways:

-- Fixed Fees – The advisor quotes a fee for a project based on the the number of hours he thinks it will take him to complete the plan.
-Costs range from $1,000 to $5,000 depending on the complexity of the situation.
+- Fixed Fees – The advisor quotes a fee for a project based on the number of hours he thinks it will take him to complete the plan.
+Costs range from $3,000 to $10,000 depending on the situation’s complexity.

-- Retainer – The advisor charges a flat annual retainer fee for services rendered throughout the year.
-Retainer fees range from $2,500 to $10,000 a year.
+- Retainer – The advisor charges a flat annual retainer fee for services rendered yearly.
+Retainer fees range from $2,500 to $30,000 a year.

-Retainer and AUM Fees are mostly utilized by investors that have enough money or income to justify paying their fees out of pocket.
-Typical retainer and percentage based clients are well into the accumulation phase of life, or retired investors that are in the preservation phase of life.
+Retainer and AUM Fees are mostly utilized by investors with complex situations, such as drawing down income tax efficiently for retirement.
+Typical retainer and percentage-based clients are well into the accumulation phase of life, or retired investors are in the preservation phase of life.

-Retainer fees are good because you can easily judge whether you are getting your money’s worth.
+Retainer fees are reasonable because you can easily judge whether you are getting your money’s worth.
 The downside is that it doesn’t give the advisor incentive to do any additional work.

-Percentage based fees are good because they align the interest of the client and the advisor to either maintain or increase the value of your portfolio.
+Percentage-based fees are reasonable because they align the interest of the client and the advisor to either maintain or increase the value of your portfolio.
 The downside is that the advisor may suggest planning techniques, like not paying down debt, that maximize the amount of money they manage, or worse, they may take too much risk in order to increase their fees.

 All forms of compensation have their conflicts.
-Finding the form that is right for your depends on how much advice you need.
+Finding the right form for you depends on how much advice you need.
 If you are new to investing, you might consider doing it yourself using online resources.
-If you are nervous about making these decisions, you could hire a fee-only advisor on an hourly basis, or seek a commission based advisor and pay a one time fee.
-If you are a seasoned investor, you might delegate your investment, financial planning, and tax needs to a retainer or percentage based advisor.
+If you are nervous about making these decisions, hire a fee-only advisor hourly, or seek a commission-based advisor and pay a one-time fee.
+As a seasoned investor, you might delegate your investment, financial planning, and tax needs to a retainer or percentage-based advisor.
 Or, you could do it yourself and not hire an advisor at all.
-It all depends on how comfortable you are making decisions that can have an impact on your golden years.
+It all depends on how comfortable you are making decisions that can impact your golden years.

-As an advisor, I’m biased towards using an advisor.
-One reason I’m am biased is because a good advisor can navigate the HIDDEN FEES in Investing.
+As an advisor, I’m biased toward using an advisor.
+One reason I am biased is because a good advisor can navigate the HIDDEN FEES in Investing.